 Where You Should Shoot

 Where should you take these pictures?
-Anywhere people go.
+Anywhere people go regularly.
 Picnics, festivals, vacation destinations, parks.

 Or anywhere you can get a great shot of nature or weather.

 You get the picture (pun intended).
-As I mentioned earlier, photographing real life means pics that tend to get the most sales.
+As I mentioned earlier, photographing real people in real life places translates into pictures that tend to get the most sales.

 Where You Should Submit Your Photos (The Most Popular Stock Photo Companies)